Stock Keeping Unit

 With SKU management, you may assess each product’s upkeep costs to ensure that every piece of inventory fits the company’s financial objectives.
 When done properly, SKU management helps maximise overall inventory levels and purchasing (and increase revenue).

-The primary distinction between SKUs and universal product codes (UPCs) is that SKUs are intended for internal usage while UPCs are intended for external use.
+The primary distinction between SKUs and Universal Product Codes (UPCs) is that SKUs are intended for internal usage while UPCs are intended for external use.
 Both are helpful for controlling inventories, keeping an eye on supply networks, and examining sales patterns.

 The length and number of characters are the key ways to distinguish between SKUs and UPCs.
 SKUs often contain both letters and numbers, whereas UPCs only contain numbers.